How to list your land Forestry Services How to become a RECland agent advertise YOUR BUSINESS with recland

 What are my obligations if I list my land with RecLand Realty?You are only obligated to allow us to market and sell your land for the period of time we agree to in our listing agreements.
 You agree to pay the commission out of the sales proceeds at closing.
 You pay no marketing or advertising fees.

 How do I list my land for sale with RecLand?

 Call our office or one of our agents and we'll come see the property.
 We'll complete and sign the listing agreement.

-At that point, we'll take pictures of the property, create multiple aerial, location and topo maps, and get any needed information from your Assessor's Office or FSA/NRCS Office.
+At that point, we'll take pictures and/or video of the property, create multiple aerial, location and topo maps, and get any needed information from your Assessor's Office or FSA/NRCS Office.
 The corners of the property will be flagged as needed.
 Within a few days, your property will be on several websites.
 It will also be added to our EBlast list and featured in any newspaper or magazine ads that we think may help.

 We can't guarantee we'll be able to sell your land at the price you want...but we CAN guarantee we will make a lot of people know it's on the market!
 RecLand will aggressively advertise your property where it has the best chance of attracting serious buyers.
 Give us a call when you're ready and let RecLand help you sell your land.

 Order Pat's books - ebook, audiobook or print version - from Amazon

 Forestry Services offered by RecLand's Land Agents / Foresters: